SarasAI-Institute/Python-Programming-with-AI/Module 02/print-function.md

 ## 4. Variants of Using `print()`

-The `print()` function has several optional parameters that allow you to customize its behavior.
+The `print()` function has several optional arguments that allow you to customize its behavior.

 - **Multiple Arguments**: You can print multiple items by separating them with commas.